TankedThomas/ZX80/README.md

 &nbsp;&nbsp;Supposedly, it should be a ZTX329.

 - ~~**Why is a net label required for `A8'` to connect properly on IC2 (ROM) pin 23 when no other address lines appear to have this issue?**~~
 &nbsp;&nbsp;It's there on the schematic but is on the IC6 side (pin 4) instead.
-The ZX80 schematic doesn't have unique pin names for most ICs hence the need to define with with a label.
+The ZX80 schematic doesn't have unique pin names for most ICs hence the need to define with a label.

 - **What are the missing values for the 60Hz parts?**
 &nbsp;&nbsp;There are photos floating around of 60Hz versions so this could be reverse-engineered from those, as I have done for some of the known values (check the parts list CSV).